Vibrational Polaritons with Broken In-Plane Translational Symmetry: Theory

 \end{widetext}

-The above derivations demonstrate that, given a sinusoidal density inhomogeneity in Eq. \eqref{eq:sin_density}, four polariton peaks emerge at each in-plane wave vector $k_{\parallel}$.
-As illustrated in Fig. \ref{fig:mixed_polariton_states}b, for small $k_{\parallel}$ values (left column), apart from the pair of polariton peaks corresponding to the homogeneous molecular distribution ($\omega_{\pm,k_{\parallel}}$), an additional pair of polariton peaks $\omega_{\pm,k_{\parallel}+ k_x}$ appears in the spectra due to the interaction with the cavity mode at $k_{\parallel} + k_x$; similarly, for a large in-plane wave vector $k_{\parallel} + k_x$ (right column of Fig. \ref{fig:mixed_polariton_states}b), apart from the pair of polariton peaks corresponding to the homogeneous molecular distribution ($\omega_{\pm,k_{\parallel}+k_x}$), an additional pair of polariton peaks $\omega_{\pm,k_{\parallel}}$ appears in the spectra due to the interaction with the cavity mode at $k_{\parallel}$.
-Below, at each $k_{\parallel}$ value, the pair of polariton peaks corresponding to the homogeneous molecular distribution will be called as the \textit{main} polariton peaks; the additional pair of polariton peaks due to the interaction with the other cavity mode(s) will be called as the \textit{side} polariton peaks.
+The above derivations demonstrate that, given a sinusoidal density inhomogeneity in Eq. \eqref{eq:sin_density}, six polariton peaks emerge at in-plane wave vector $k_{\parallel}$.
+As illustrated in Fig. \ref{fig:mixed_polariton_states}b, at $k_{\parallel}$, apart from the pair of polariton peaks corresponding to the homogeneous molecular distribution ($\omega_{\pm,k_{\parallel}}$, purple), two additional pairs of polariton peaks ($\omega_{\pm,k_{\parallel}+ k_x}$, blue; $\omega_{\pm,k_{\parallel}- k_x}$, red) appear in the spectra due to the interaction with the cavity modes at $k_{\parallel} \pm k_x$.
+Below, at each $k_{\parallel}$ value, the pair of polariton peaks corresponding to the homogeneous molecular distribution will be called as the \textit{main} polariton peaks; the additional polariton peaks due to the interaction with the other cavity mode(s) will be called as the \textit{side} polariton peaks.

 At this point, we have understood that the spatial inhomogeneity of the molecules can cause the polariton states at different $k_{\parallel}$ values to mix with each other.
 Now, the remaining question is how to quantify the magnitude of this polariton mixing.
 As in experiments the intensity of the polariton signals is proportional to the photonic contribution in the polaritons, we now calculate the photonic weight of each polariton state mentioned above.